onfido/onfido-android-sdk/TRACKED_EVENTS.md

 ### Tracked events

-Below is the list of potential events currently being tracked by the user analytics event hook:
+Below is the list of potential events currently tracked by the analytics event listener:

 ```
 WELCOME - User reached the “Welcome” screen